-During the fixed term, the tenancy cannot be ended, except if the tenant severely breaches the agreement, or the parties mutually agree to do so.
+During the fixed term, the tenancy cannot be ended, except if the tenant severely breaches the agreement.
 If you want to rent for a short-term, you have to be careful about what type of letting agreement you enter into.

 When the tenancy is periodic, it can be ended by either side.
 The landlord must give at least two months’ notice.

 At any time, the parties can agree to end the tenancy by mutual agreement using a deed of surrender.

 Entering into an agreement before the tenancy starts